ridafkih/raythis/README.md

 Want to keep track of the software I make?
 Follow me on Twitter [@garbagerida](https://twitter.com/garbagerida), I promise I just might impress you one day!

-I made the VSCode extension because I was bored, and needed a break from my default project.
+I made the VSCode extension because I was bored, and needed a break from my default project, and thought it'd be useful.
 That's literally it.
 ___
 ### Usage Instructions
 1. Select text.